 The following general management measures are intended to protect environmental resources from pollution and degradation during all phases of the project life cycle.
-These measures must be implemented as and where applicable, reasonable and practicable during the pre-construction, construction and post-construction rehabilitation and operational phases of the proposed development.
+These measures must be implemented as and where applicable, reasonable and practicable during the pre-construction, construction and post-construction and rehabilitation phases of the proposed development.

-8.1 Site access
+8.1 Site access and traffic management